Skip to content

 • Navigate back to Home Assistant and go to Settings > Devices & Services.

 • Home Assistant should now auto-discover the Z-Wave JS integration.
-Click Configure and follow the prompts to add it.
+Click Configure and follow the prompts.

-• If it is not discovered, click Add Integration, search for Z-Wave, and follow the prompts.
-It will automatically connect to the running Z-Wave JS UI addon.
+• If it is not discovered, click Add Integration and search for Z-Wave.